Gryt

 • Atkinson Hyperlegible typeface for maximum legibility

-• Radix UI components provide built-in ARIA attributes and keyboard interaction
+• @gryt/ui components carry their ARIA attributes and keyboard behaviour

 • Dark/light themes with system preference detection